hyperium/hyperium.github.io/_stable/client/basic.md

 ## Response bodies

 We know that sending a GET `Request` to `httpbin.org/ip` will return our IP address in the `Response` body.
-To see the returned body, we'll write it to `stdout`.
+To see the returned body, we'll simply write it to `stdout`.

 Bodies in hyper are asynchronous streams of [`Frame`][Frame]s, so we don't have to wait for the whole body to arrive, buffering it into memory, and then writing it out.
 We can simply `await` each `Frame` and write them directly to `stdout` as they arrive!

-In addition to `stdout`, we'll need to make use of the `BodyExt` trait:
+In addition to importing `stdout`, we'll need to make use of the `BodyExt` trait:

 ```rust
 # extern crate http_body_util;